developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

 ### II.
 Create a Smart Profile

-When creating a Smart Profile, StageNow examines the selected LifeGuard image, calculates all required Setting Types (CSPs), and creates all Profile steps necessary to deploy the image to the target device(s).
+When creating a Smart Profile, StageNow examines the selected LifeGuard update and calculates and creates all the Profile steps necessary to deploy the update to the target device(s).

 > **See [Notes section](#notes) below for important information**.